-Because of different software tools and conventions in the industry, there are multiple ways to refer to bits within a CAN message.
+Bit numbering is an automotive specific term and must less standardized.
+The bit numbering can be what we will call normal or inverted.
 This doesn't change the actual data representation (like a different byte order would) but it changes how you refer to different bit positions for CAN signals.